Getting Closer To Clients Down Under

 And is this new client-focused approach having any success?
 ‘Yes’ - if you measure success in terms of creating relationships that are more equitable and more sustainable for both the lawyers and their clients.

-As suggested by Heskett et al 1994 with the Service- Profit model – when law firms and their clients have a clear understanding of what makes for great relationships then growth, profit, and loyalty will follow.
+As suggested in the Service- Profit model (Heskett et al, 2008), when law firms and their clients have a clear understanding of what makes for great relationships then growth, profit, and loyalty will follow.

 Sue-Ella Prodonovich